kschroeer/simplexmlserializer/README.md

 The idea behind is not to have to rely on extensive frameworks such as Apache Xerces to manage f.e. configuration files, but to manage with only a few classes.

+## Features

+- Serialization of objects to files and streams
+- Deserialization of objects from files and streams
+- Support of basic types, collections, dates, enums, files, maps and custom classes
+- Excluding attributes from serialization (f.e. for internal use)
+- Validation of deserialized objects

 ## Usage

 **Serialization:**